 Shaping a Successful Employer Brand

-Analyzing the External Perception
+Analyzing External Talent Perceptions

 Identifying and Developing the EVP

-Localizing the EVP
+Localising the EVP

 Siemens AG (Berlin and Munich) is a global technology powerhouse that has stood for engineering excellence, innovation, quality, reliability and internationality for more than 165 years.
 The company is active in more than 200 countries, focusing on the areas of electrification, automation and digitalization.
 One of the world’s largest producers of energy-efficient, resource-saving technologies, Siemens is a leading supplier of efficient power generation and power transmission solutions and a pioneer in infrastructure solutions as well as automation, drive and software solutions for industry.
 The company is also a leading provider of medical imaging equipment – such as computed tomography and magnetic resonance imaging systems – and a leader in laboratory diagnostics as well as clinical IT.
 In 2020, Siemens had around 293,000 employees worldwide.